Microscopic theory of an atomic spin diode

 It is this imaginary component of the retarded response function which enters into the Gilbert damping in the equation of motion (\ref{eq:llg}).
 Applying the identity (\ref{eq:dampingident}), we find for the Gilbert damping tensor:

 where the local damping $\alpha$ is the limit of Eq. (\ref{eq:alphatensor}) as $R \to 0$ and is given by

-The structure of Eq. (\ref{eq:alphatensor}) is similar to an expression which was recently derived for the Gilbert damping at a heavy metal/ferromagnet interface \cite{OsorioNonLocal}. \\ Before proceeding with the principal value parts, we observe that
+The structure of Eq. (\ref{eq:alphatensor}) reproduces the expression which was recently derived for the Gilbert damping at a heavy metal/ferromagnet interface \cite{OsorioNonLocal}. \\ Before proceeding with the principal value parts, we observe that

 which is the low-frequency version of the FDT given in Eq. (\ref{eq:fdt}).
 Using this result, and recalling Eqs. (\ref{eq:xicorrels}) and (\ref{eq:dampingident}), we find that, in the time domain,

 For the principal value part (\ref{eq:pirareal}), we may not trivially expand the denominator in powers of $\omega$.
 The reason for this is that, when we take the static limit $\omega \to 0$ as required by Eq. (\ref{eq:fieldident}), the integral will diverge on the boundary $\omega' = \omega'' = \mu$, making the principal value ill-defined in this case.
 To proceed, we must make two important assumptions.
 We firstly assume that the Bessel functions appearing in Eq. (\ref{eq:mspaceintfull}) can be replaced by their asymptotic forms.
 Secondly, observing the structure of the denominator (and keeping in mind that we later take the limit $\omega \to 0$), we can expand the functions $k_0(\omega'')$ and $k_0(\omega')$ around $\omega' = \omega'' = \mu$, since this is the largest contribution to the integrand.
 More details of the validity of these approximations and the full calculation are given in Appendix \ref{app:mspace}.
 For now, we give results for the case where $\theta = 0$ (i.e. $\vec{r}_{12} = \hat{\vec{x}}$)